 We went for dill and cranberry.
 Dill goes with just about anything, and we found it complemented the chicken pierogi very well indeed.

 In case you’re wondering whether five baked pierogi are enough, they certainly will be.
-Both my wife and I were full up after eating four.
+Both my wife and I felt full after eating four.

-To round things off, the kind waitress packed up the two pierogi we did not eat, thus solving our supper conundrum for that day.
+To round things off, the kind waitress packed up the two pierogi we didn’t eat, thus solving our supper conundrum that day.

 Despite the crowds, everything appeared to be under control.
-Most of the members of staff are young females in their twenties.
+Most of the members of staff are young females in their late teens or early twenties.
 They all appeared to be eager, helpful and well-trained.
 We had a cracking little waitress who spoke very good English.

 Two words – warm and homely.